shivathapaa/Nepali-Date-Picker/nepali-date-picker/core/Module.md

 Indexing is 1-based: month/weekday 1 = Baisakh / Sunday, 12 = Chaitra; `era` 1 = AD, 2 = BS.

+Both calendars are first class.
+Alongside the Bikram Sambat entry points there are Gregorian ones (`getEnglishCalendar`, `getEnglishMonthCalendar`, `parseEnglish`, `formatEnglishDate`), whole-month batch converters that resolve a month in a single pass, and `isEnglishDateConvertible` plus `minConvertibleEnglishDate` / `maxConvertibleEnglishDate` for the bounds.
+The two calendars start mid-year relative to each other, so `EnglishYearRange` alone is not a sufficient bound: AD 1913-01-01 through 1913-04-12 sit inside the year range yet have no Bikram Sambat equivalent.

 # Package dev.shivathapaa.nepalidatepickerkmp.calendar_model

 The conversion and formatting engine. `NepaliCalendarModel` performs BS↔AD conversion, month-detail